Aymen-Dev-tech/visatic-public/README.md

-# 🛂 Visa Appointment Automation System
+# VisaTic - Appointment Booking Solution

 A powerful automation solution for booking visa appointments efficiently and reliably.
 This system includes a robust bot with stealth automation features and a cross-platform desktop application for managing applicants and appointments.